Access to Health Care for Survivors

 Federal healthcare policy is rapidly transforming how survivors and their families will access health care.
 For many survivors of domestic and sexual violence, access to health care is a vital part of healing and self-determination.
 Futures Without Violence is working with advocates and health providers to get survivors across the country the access to the care and coverage they deserve.

-Open enrollment for 2019 health coverage will be November 1, 2018-December 15, 2018 for most states, but many survivors of domestic violence can enroll at any time.
+Open enrollment for 2019 health coverage has ended, but many survivors of domestic violence can enroll at any time.

 Because being a survivor of domestic violence is considered a Qualifying Life Event, survivors can enroll at any time throughout the year.